 Due dates for filing and paying

-The tax period for VAT can also be the calendar year.
+In some circumstances, the tax period for VAT can be the calendar year.
 In this case, by way of exception, the due date is not the 12th: instead, the last day to file and pay VAT is the last day of February.

 Use the calendar to check the filing dates.
 Important dates for business taxpayers.